Formerly Incarcerated Transition Program

-Most formerly incarcerated people do not have health insurance upon release.
-The FIT program provides funding to cover the office visit and medication costs.
+A significant barrier to health care services for our clients is a lack of insurance.
+Most formerly incarcerated people do not qualify for Medicaid and have no health insurance.
+The FIT Program provides vouchers to cover the office visits and medication costs for uninsured patients.
 Office visits at Community Health Centers are $20-$30 and medications cost between $4-$20 per month per medication.

 Please consider making a donation.
 Formerly incarcerated people face multiple barriers to care and this program can really make a difference in their lives.

 They’re Out of Prison, Can They Stay Out of The Hospital?

 New York Times, 5/29/18

 UNC-led FIT Program helps former prisoners take on chronic illnesses